trello-archive/trellisheets/styleguide.md

 -	Use 2 spaces to indent, not 4 spaces and not tabs.
 -	No underscores or camelCase for selectors.
 - Use shorthand when appropriate, like `padding: 15px 0;` and not `padding: 15px 0px 15px 0px;`.
--	When using vendor prefixed features, put the standard declaration last.
+-	Generally, use the brand color variables.
+When using a color, especially grayscale tones, prefer hsl(a) over hex and rgb(a) when adding colors.
+It’s easier to adjust the lightness or darkness, since you only have one variable to tweak.
+- No trailing whitespace.
+- Keep line length under 80 characters.

+Many of these are preferences, but standardizing makes reading code easier.

+Note: Since we use [autoprefixer](https://github.com/postcss/autoprefixer), we don't have to worry about writing browser prefixed declarations, like `-webkit-feature`.
+If you are not using prefixer on your project, then put the standard declaration last.
 For example: `-webkit-transition: all 100ms; transition: all 100ms;`.
-(Note: Browsers will optimize the standard declaration, but continue to keep the old one around for compatibility.
-Putting the standard declaration after the vendor one means it will get used and you get the most optimized version.)
+Browsers will optimize the standard declaration, but continue to keep the old one around for compatibility.
+Putting the standard declaration after the vendor one means it will get used and you get the most optimized version.
--	Prefer hsl(a) over hex and rgb(a).
-Working with colors in code is easier with hsl, especially when making things lighter or darker, since you only have one variable to adjust.
-- Keep lines under 80 characters long.

 ## 8. Miscellany